VinnyChase28/law-assistant-dashboard/outstatic/content/jobs/software-engineer-ii-platform.md

 ### **Application Process:**

 To apply for the Software Engineer II - Platform position, please submit your resume along with a cover letter that highlights your experience in software development, particularly in backend or platform-related projects.
 Include any specific technologies or projects that demonstrate your skills and contributions.
-At CodeX, we are excited to welcome a Software Engineer II who is eager to develop their skills and contribute to our mission of automating compliance through cutting-edge technology.
+At Law Assistant AI, we are excited to welcome a Software Engineer II who is eager to develop their skills and contribute to our mission of automating compliance through cutting-edge technology.
 We look forward to your application and the opportunity to discuss how you can make a significant impact on our team.